tobi-oye/Email-microapi/README.md

-## A Dockerized Micro-service for sending Email Notifications by Team-Fierce
+## A Dockerized Micro-service for sending Email Notifications by Team-microapi in conjuction with what team fierce did

 ![alt text](https://res.cloudinary.com/echefulouis/image/upload/v1591716347/Capture_p1txz0.png)